tahaafg20/D2-JS/05-collections/01-array-basics.md

 JavaScript follows the same 0-based indexing as Ruby and most other programming languages.

-Type the following, one at a time, in the browser console:
+Type the following, one at a time, in the console:

 ```javascript
 months[1];